crisp-lisp/crisp/README.md

 		;; Here we actually write the file contents.
 		(file-set-text output (replace contents "foo" "bar"))
 		(contents . (file-get-text path))))
-From taking a glance over that source code, we can see that:
 ```

+By taking a glance over that source code, we can see that:

-Crisp is purely functional - unlike programming languages such as C# and PHP, Crisp programs are composed from function applications rather than classes and methods.
+* Crisp is purely functional - unlike programming languages such as C# and PHP, Crisp programs are composed from function applications rather than classes and methods.

-A Crisp program is a "lambda" (i.e. a function) that can take parameters.
+* A Crisp program is a "lambda" (i.e. a function) that can take parameters.
 These parameters can be passed to the program via the command line:

 ```
 crisp.exe -f example.csp -a "\"foo.txt\" \"bar.txt\""